Data Foundation

 • Your team spends more time fixing pipelines than delivering insights

-• You need a partner who understands business context — not just SQL
+• You need a partner who understands metric governance and operating context — not just SQL

 • Nobody trusts the numbers because every tool shows something different